shantanu850/clipkart1/README.md

 # clipkart

-A new Flutter application.
+A shoping application like Flipkart based on Firebase

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is open source

 A few resources to get you started if this is your first Flutter project: